Petz map recovery for long-range entangled quantum many-body states: Petz map for measurement-induced phase transitions

 In the following, we consider the Petz map fidelity at small cross-ratios for these two MIPTs at criticality.
+We perform numerical simulations using exact diagonalization for up to $L=20$, see Appendix~\ref{appen:petz_via_diag} for details.
 For both cases, we observe that $-\overline{\log F_t}$ is minimized at $t=0$ and is symmetric with respect to $t\rightarrow -t$ (see Fig.~\ref{fig:Flambda_MIPT}).
 The symmetry can be explained by the average time-reversal symmetry: for every $\rho_{ABC}$ in the ensemble, there is a time-reversal conjugate $\rho^{*}_{ABC}$ with the same probability density.
-We also observe that the best infidelity $-\overline{\log F_0} \approx 0.22 I(A:C|B)$ for both $U(1)$-symmetric and nonsymmetric cases, as shown in Fig.~\ref{fig:F0_CMI_mipt}.
+We also observe that the best infidelity of the Petz map recovery $-\overline{\log F_0} \approx 0.22 I(A:C|B)$ for both $U(1)$-symmetric and nonsymmetric cases, as shown in Fig.~\ref{fig:F0_CMI_mipt}.
 This is to be contrasted with the stabilizer case $-\overline{\log F_t} = I(A:C|B)/2$ which saturates the bound in Eq.~\eqref{eq:fid_bound_1} for all $t$.
 Yet, we still observe a linear relation between the average infidelity and the average CMI.
 This linear relation persists across all MIPTs we consider.